Saddest Character:

 person.
 It

-also brought about numerous implications in his already troubled
+also brought numerous implications to his already troubled

 relationship

-with Norma (Vera Farmiga) and after their explosive encounter at the
+with Norma (Vera Farmiga).
+After their explosive encounter at the

 end of